zeromq/netmq/docs/message.md

 You can read frames from the socket one by one.
 The out-param `more` will tell you whether or not this is the last frame in the message.

-You may use the NetMQ convenience `ReceiveString(out more)` method multiple times, where you would need to know if there was more than one message part to read, which you would need to track in a bool variable.
+You may use the NetMQ convenience `ReceiveFrameString(out more)` method multiple times, where you would need to know if there was more than one message part to read, which you would need to track in a bool variable.
 This is shown below

     :::csharp
-    // server sends a message with two frames server.SendMore("A")
+    // server sends a message with two frames server.SendMoreFrame("A")
-          .Send("Hello");
+          .SendFrame("Hello");

     // client receives all frames in the message, one by one bool more = true;
     while (more)
     {
-        string frame = client.ReceiveString(out more);
+        string frame = client.ReceiveFrameString(out more);
         Console.WriteLine("frame={0}", frame);
         Console.WriteLine("more={0}", more);
     }